 Aaron Freed’s Discography

-I got sick of linking people directly to the OneDrive folder where I’ve uploaded all my music: it provides almost no information about each release, and its URL is impossible to remember.
-So here’s a more comprehensive overview with a more memorable URL.
-Release dates are in ISO format (yyyy-mm-dd, which has the convenient benefit of sorting automatically when entered into a computer file system) when I know the full date.
-Releases’ names are followed by their length (expressed as h:mm:ss) and TT Dynamic Range Meter scores (higher numbers indicate less dynamic range compression); multi-artist releases also list their contributors (where they don’t number past about thirteen or so).
+Release dates are ISO 8601 (yyyy-mm-dd, the objectively correct format) when I know the full date.
+Releases’ names are followed by their length (expressed as h:mm:ss) and TT Dynamic Range Meter scores (expressions of a piece’s overall dynamic range in decibels; higher numbers correlate to higher dynamic range); multi-artist releases also list their contributors (where they don’t number past about thirteen or so).

 If what you’re looking for isn’t here, perhaps it’s on one of these related pages: